-We will announce the winning teams at the Hudson Data Jam Expo at Cary Institute on Friday, May 31 from 5:00-7:00.
+We will announce the winning teams at the Hudson Data Jam Expo at Cary Institute on Friday, June 19 from 5:00-7:00.
 Students do not need to be present at the Expo to win.
 We will also post the winners on the Hudson Data Jam Facebook page shortly after the competition.
+NOTE: Expo may be cancelled due to COVID-19 restrictions.
+We will update participants accordingly.